"It was not you who sent me here, But God" (Genesis 45:8).

 In prison, Joseph came into his gift - not as a dreamer of dreams but as an interpreter of them.

-Lord, help me to appreciate every experience that I go through.
-I know that You are using them to change me and that at the end, I shall come forth as gold.
+Lord, help me to appreciate every experience I go through.
+I know You are using them to change me and that at the end, I shall come forth as gold.
 In Jesus' name.
 Amen.